phpList/core/README.md

 contribute and how to run the unit tests and style checks locally.

+### Code of Conduct

+This project adheres to a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By participating in this project and its community, you are expected to uphold this code.

 ## Changing the database schema

 Any changes to the database schema must always be done both in phpList 3 and